percona/pmm/docs/index.md

 [Percona Enterprise Platform](using/platform/) (in development) provides value-added services for PMM.

-- *Security Threat Tool*: checks registered database instances for a range of common security issues.
-(You must [turn on *Telemetry*](how-to/configure.md#advanced-settings) to use this service.)
+- [Security Threat Tool](using/platform/security-threat-tool.md): checks registered database instances for a range of common security issues.

 ## Setting up